研究社 新英和中辞典 |

 - The act of transporting someone in a vehicle; a ride; a trip.

-- (英国用法, Australia, New Zealand) Mechanical device for vertically transporting goods or people between floors in a building; an elevator.
+- (UK, Australia, New Zealand) Mechanical device for vertically transporting goods or people between floors in a building.

 - An upward force, such as the force that keeps aircraft aloft.

-- (measurement) the difference in elevation between the upper pool and lower pool of a waterway, separated by lock.
+- (measurement) The difference in elevation between the upper pool and lower pool of a waterway, separated by lock.

 - (historical slang) A thief.